perl-easj/MVVMStarter/README.md

 * Multiple-criteria object filtering
 * View configuration based on current view state
 * Load/save to files in JSON format
-* Management of hard-coded image objects
+* Management of hard-coded image objects with tags

 Once you have downloaded the framework, you can add domain classes (say, a **Car** class, a **Student** class, etc.) to the framework, by following the steps in the **MVVMStarter Guide** (see the *Documentation* folder).